Skip to Content

 • Allowances: USDC (50,000 monthly), DAI (25,000 monthly)

-Result: Operators can allocate stablecoin reserves into the approved strategy up to the monthly caps.
-Withdrawals remain available for treasury liquidity needs.
+Operators can allocate stablecoins up to defined caps.
+Withdrawals remain available for treasury liquidity.

 Setup steps